Larisa19/neuroblastome/README.md

 **Quality Control with [FASTQC]**
-The quality of the raw sequencing reads was assessed using **FASTQC**
+The quality of the raw sequencing reads was assessed using **FASTQC** fastqc *.gz --o fastqc_results

 **Sequence Cleaning with [FastP]**
 Sequence cleaning and preprocessing were performed using **FastP** with the following parameters:
-  - Minimum quality score: 30
+  - Minimum quality score: 25
-  - Adapter trimming: Enabled
+  - Adapter trimming: Enabled (25 front and tail)
-  - Minimum read length: 50
+  - Minimum read length: 151

 ## Analysis Workflow